-- Shin Megami Tensei is very big on this, given the emphasis on the Order Versus Chaos setting, the instability of Neutrality, and the constant reminder that Humans Are Bastards.
-Particular examples include the Conception in Shin Megami Tensei: Nocturne, the Schwartzwelt in Strange Journey, and the constant rise and fall of several of the series' gods.
+- Shin Megami Tensei is very big on this, given the emphasis on the Order Versus Chaos setting, the instability of Neutrality, and the constant reminder that Humans Are Flawed.
+Particular examples include the Conception in Shin Megami Tensei III: Nocturne, the Schwartzwelt in Shin Megami Tensei: Strange Journey, and the constant rise and fall of several of the series' gods.
 It's a bitter reminder that Order Versus Chaos cannot be anything except a Forever War.

-- It's also a major flaw in the Neutral alignment, which vows to protect the potential of mankind, as well as freedom and self-empowerment... all of which brought the End of the World as We Know It in the first place, although the natural tendency for belief to unknowingly fuel civilization-crushing supernatural entities doesn't exactly help.
+- It's also a major problem for the Neutral alignment, which vows to protect the potential of mankind, as well as freedom and self-empowerment... all of which brought the End of the World as We Know It in the first place, although the natural tendency for belief to unknowingly fuel civilization-crushing supernatural entities doesn't exactly help.

 - Dark Gaia of Sonic Unleashed gathers energy over millions of years, then rises and destroys the planet.
 This is counterbalanced by Light Gaia, who puts it all back together.
 Dr. Eggman's attempt to harness the energy of Dark Gaia ends up causing a smaller scale version of this in that the planet is split into floating continents, due to Dark Gaia not being at full strength thanks to the early awakening.

 - In the Phantasy Star series, the Dark Force attacks the planets of the Algol system every 1,000 years.
 In Phantasy Star IV, this is revealed to be because an even worse entity, the Profound Darkness, is sealed behind the solar system itself, and Dark Force, the avatar of said entity, is attempting to free it.
 Not only that, the destruction of Parma has weakened the seal on the Profound Darkness, so now there are three Dark Forces attempting to free it.